pablom89/pabloMuzio/README.md

 <br/><br/>
 Application created with React and Redux, which allows you to search for nearby parking lots based on a destination entered by the user.
 I worked with the google API, the Socket.io library and for the back-end we used both PHP and Node.js.
-The driver registry is currently in the development phase, but a new user can be created and a garage can be registered, and then search for it on the map.
 By entering the address Blamey Lafore 1463, you can see garages loaded as a test.
 <br/><br/>
 https://parking-now.herokuapp.com/